Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 The AVS Portal shows that you have 3 options.
 Use the two native options, or something else.
 ![internet_ops.png](./images/internet_ops.png)

 So let's say you choose to advertise the default route from on-premises over VPN.
 So from on-premises, your vpn terminates in a vnet.
 That vnet also has the AVS Expressroute circuit gateway.
 From there, you enable Azure Route Server to dynamically transit from the vpn to expressroute.
 This is done by enabling Branch to Branch.
+See: https://learn.microsoft.com/en-us/azure/route-server/expressroute-vpn-support
 ![transit.png](./images/vpn.png)

 From AVS, this is a lot of hops.
 To simplify this architecture, rather that a VPN from On-Premises, you can leverage Expressroute.
-You can peer the Expressroute circuit with AVS's Expressroute circuit using Global Reach
+You can peer the Expressroute circuit with AVS's Expressroute circuit using Global Reach https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-networking

 ![globalreach.png](./images/gr.png)